 Notice that the amendment says two things.
 First, the power of the government (“militia”) should be “well regulated.”
 In other words, lots of gun control of state power.
 Second, just to be on the safe side as part of the regulation of the federal powers, the people must not be disarmed.

 Also note that the term “militia” refers to the people itself, and yet is also the military.
 How?
 The conundrum can be solved by looking at the modern definition of militia: individuals who bring their own guns to form an armed group.
 As such a militia is always composed of the body of the people, but being “well regulated” by the state, it becomes a military.

 The left claims to be against guns, but the opposite is true.
 They want to remove the gun control that chains down the government, greatly expanding and centralizing that power in the hands of politicians and bureaucrats.

 Therefore, the next time you enter a gun debate, you should arm yourself with the knowledge that both parties want a slew of regulations that reflect two opposite political visions.
-The conservatarians want a well-regulated militia and an unregulated people, whereas the radical left wants a well-regulated people and an unregulated militia.We value your comments!
-Please weigh in on our comment section below.
+The conservatarians want a well-regulated militia and an unregulated people, whereas the radical left wants a well-regulated people and an unregulated militia.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com